Universal Prompt Tuning for Graph Neural Networks: Experiments

-We analyze the training process for different tuning methods on biology datasets (PPI) with two pre-trained GNN models pre-trained by two different strategies in~\cite{Hu2020StrategiesFP}: AttrMasking and Supervised AttrMasking.
-Figure \ref{fig:training_process} presents the training and test results during the adaptation stage.
-The test set is divided into Test Hard and Test Easy, which is based on whether the graph appears in the supervised pre-training process (more details can be found in~\cite{Hu2020StrategiesFP}).
-From Figure \ref{fig:training_process} (a), we can find that the AUC scores of the training set are continually increasing during the adaptation stage for both GPF and fine-tuning.
-However, things are totally different on the test set.
-As for the fine-tuning method, the AUC scores on the test set fluctuate and decrease continuously after a brief improvement.
-When applying GPF to adapt pre-trained models, the AUC scores on the test set continue to grow and stay at a high value.
-These results indicate that fully fine-tuning a pre-trained GNN model on a downstream task may lose the generalization ability of the model, while employing GPF can alleviate this problem significantly.
+\vpara{Few-shot graph classification.} Prompt tuning has also been recognized for its effectiveness in addressing few-shot downstream tasks~\citep{Brown2020LanguageMA,Schick2020ItsNJ,Schick2020ExploitingCF,Liu2021GPTUT,Liu2023GraphPromptUP}.
+We evaluate the efficacy of our proposed methods in handling few-shot scenarios.
+To conduct few-shot graph classification on the chemistry and biology datasets, we limit the number of training samples in the downstream tasks to 50 (compared to the original range of 1.2k to 72k training samples).
+The results are summarized in Table 4 of the appendix.
+Compared to the full-shot scenarios, our proposed graph prompt tuning demonstrates even more remarkable performance improvement (an average improvement of $2.95\%$ for GPF and $3.42\%$ for GPF-plus) over fine-tuning in the few-shot scenarios.
+This finding indicates that our solutions retain a higher degree of generalization ability in pre-trained models during few-shot downstream adaptations compared to fine-tuning.

-\vpara{Comparison with other tuning methods.} Pre-trained GNN model is mostly tuned through fully updating the model with classification head parameters.
-We apply some other tuning methods, which are adopted extensively in other areas.
-The full experimental results can be found in Appendix \ref{exp:comparison}.
-The results indicate that GPF outperforms other tuning methods in most cases.
+\vpara{Training process analysis.} We conducted an analysis of the training process using different tuning methods on the biology datasets with the GNN models that employ Attribute Masking and Context Prediction as their pre-training tasks~\citep{Hu2020GPTGNNGP}.
+Figure \ref{fig:training_process} presents the training and test curves during the adaptation stage.
+From Figure \ref{fig:training_process} (a), it can be observed that the ROC-AUC scores of the training set consistently increase during the adaptation stage for both our proposed methods and fine-tuning.
+However, from Figure \ref{fig:training_process} (b), we can find that their behavior on the test set is quite distinct.
+For fine-tuning, the ROC-AUC scores on the test set exhibit fluctuations and continuously decrease after an initial increase.
+On the other hand, when applying GPF or GPF-plus to adapt pre-trained models, the ROC-AUC scores on the test set continue to grow and remain consistently high.
+These results indicate that fully fine-tuning a pre-trained GNN model on a downstream task may lose the model's generalization ability.
+In contrast, employing our proposed graph prompt tuning methods can significantly alleviate this issue and maintain superior performance on the test set.